-The best way to overcome a loss aversion bias is to trade with physically set stop loss orders.
-Many traders tell themselves that they will trade with a mental stop loss-a stop loss level that they think about and promise themselves they will act on if the currency pair ever reaches it.
-All too often, however, traders fail to act on their mental stop losses.
-They let their emotions get in the way, and they start rationalizing their choice to stay in the trade until it turns around.
+The best way to overcome a loss aversion bias is to trade with physically set stop-loss orders.
+Many traders tell themselves that they will trade with a mental stop-loss - a stop-loss level that they think about and promise themselves they will act on if the stock or CFD ever reaches it.
+All too often, however, traders fail to act on their mental stop-losses.
+They let their emotions get in the way and they start rationalizing their choice to stay in the trade until it turns around.

-As soon as you enter a trade, you should set your stop loss order.
-Take your emotions out of the picture.
+As soon as you enter a trade you should set your stop-loss order.
+Don't give yourself any opportunity to be emotional.